 - 1. Access ASO. - 2.
 Select a scenario, and then, in the workspace, select the Actions tab.

-The Actions section appears, displaying a list of available actions. - 3.
-In the row for the action to which you want to add resources, select the link in the Resource Usage
+3. In the row for the action to which you want to add resources, select the link in the Resource Usage column.

-The Resource Usage subsection appears.
+The New Resource Usage from Existing Resources window appears.

-- 4. Select - The New Resource Usage from Existing Resources window appears. - 5.
-Enter values in the available fields, and then select Finish.
+5. Enter values in the available fields, and then select Finish.
 Your new action appears in the Resource Usage subsection.